 What if Jesus meant all that stuff about sex?

-Our culture is sex-saturated no doubt, but did you know 2018 Americans are not the first to have this issue?
-In fact, “sex everywhere” is not a new thing, it dates back to biblical times, not even making this up.
-Check it out:
+Our culture is sex-saturated no doubt, but did you know 2019 Americans are not the first to have this issue?
+In fact, “sex everywhere” is not a new thing, it dates back to biblical times!
+I’m not even making this up!

 Around 40AD The Corinthian people were having sex with whoever, whenever, and pretending it was all fun and games (I think this was the ancient version of the bachelor).